Navajo weaving: Purpose

-Originally, Navajo blankets were used in a wide variety of garments, including (but not limited to) dresses, saddle blankets, serapes, night covers, or as a “door” at the entrance of their homes.
+Originally, Navajo blankets were used in a wide variety of garments, including (but not limited to) dresses, saddle blankets, serapes, night covers, or as a "door" at the entrance of their homes.

 History

 Pueblo influence

 The Navajo may have learned to weave from their Pueblo Indian neighbors when they moved into the Four Corners region possibly around AD 1000 to 1200.
-Some experts contend that the Navajo were not weavers until after the 17th century.
+Some experts, including anthropologist J. C. H. King, contend that the Navajo were not weavers until after the 17th century.
 The Navajo obtained cotton through local trade routes before the arrival of the Spanish, after which time they began to use wool.
 The Pueblo and Navajo were not generally on friendly terms due to frequent Navajo raids on Pueblo settlements, yet many Pueblo sought refuge with their Navajo neighbors in the late 17th century to evade the conquistadors in the aftermath of the Pueblo Revolt.
 This social interchange is the probable origin of the distinctive Navajo weaving tradition.
 Spanish records show that Navajo people began to herd sheep and weave wool blankets from that time onward.

 The extent of Pueblo influence on Navajo weaving is uncertain.
 As Wolfgang Haberland notes, "Prehistoric Puebloan textiles were much more elaborate than historic ones, as can be seen in the few remnants recovered archaeologically and in costumed figures in pre-contact kiva murals."
-Haberland suggests that the absence of surviving colonial-era Pueblo textile examples make it impossible to do more than conjecture about whether the creative origins of Navajo weaving arose from Navajo culture or were borrowed from the neighboring people.
+Haberland suggests that the absence of surviving colonial-era Pueblo textile examples makes it impossible to do more than conjecture about whether the creative origins of Navajo weaving arose from Navajo culture or were borrowed from the neighboring people.